Political prisoners in Poland

 Political prisoners in Poland and Polish territories (under the administration of other states) have existed throughout much of the 19th and 20th centuries.
 In the 19th century, some Polish political prisoners started using their situation of imprisonment to act politically.
 This phenomenon became visible as early as in the aftermath of the Greater Poland Uprising of 1848.

 The Russian Empire's first socialist party, the Polish Proletariat, established a political prisoner culture and tradition in Congress Poland, and used their imprisonment as a terrain of struggle.
 Political prisoners also existed under the interwar Second Polish Republic, under the Nazi occupation in World War II, and in the post-war People's Republic of Poland periods.

-Until the elimination of the compulsory draft in Poland in 2009, contentious objectors to the mandatory military in Poland service continued to be imprisoned for one year, and were recognized as prisoners of conscience by Amnesty International.
+Until the elimination of the compulsory draft in Poland in 2009, conscientious objectors to the mandatory military in Poland service continued to be imprisoned for one year, and were recognized as prisoners of conscience by Amnesty International.